redbear/Duo/docs/getting_started_with_arduino_ide.md

 # Duo: Getting Started with Arduino IDE
 ---

-The Duo is installed the customed Particle firmware by default during manufacturing, which enables you developing applications using Arduino IDE.
-You can directly connect your Duo to computer via its native USB port or, mount your Duo onto RBLink and connect the RBLink to computer via RBLink USB port.
+The Duo has the custom Particle firmware installed by default during manufacturing, which enables you to develop applications using the Arduino IDE.
+You can directly connect your Duo to your computer via its native USB port or mount your Duo onto an RBLink and connect the RBLink to computer via RBLink USB port.

 * [Requirements](#requirements)
 * [Essential Setup](#essential-setup)